Ostap4ello/quizzer/README.md

 Simple question-answer quiz with streamlit frontend.

-## Old Disclaimer: Things We Said When We Were Very Stressed (previousely just 'Disclaimer') (You may skip it)
+## Old Disclaimer: Things We Said When We Were Very Stressed (previously just 'Disclaimer') (You may skip it)

 > this version was made in rush, so what it does is:
 > - load ./tables/all.xlsx;
-> - load and parse equasions from 2nd col; (NOTE: yeah, we didn't parse the first col, back then)
+> - load and parse equations from 2nd col; (NOTE: yeah, we didn't parse the first col, back then)
-> - show random equasions in streamlit frontend
+> - show random equations in streamlit frontend
 > - uses in-console prompts for each step

-**NOTE:** That (first) version was made in a panic, and has since been maintained with relative, almost worrying calm, actually, so next versions (firstly) exist and (secondly) differ from that version.
+**NOTE:** That (first) version was made in a panic, and has since been maintained with relative, almost worrying calm, actually, next versions (firstly) exist and (secondly) differ from that version.

 ## Functionality